 The Five Safes is an approach to thinking about, assessing and managing risks associated with data sharing and release.
 The framework is an internationally recognised approach to considering strategic, privacy, security, ethical and operational risks as part of a holistic assessment of the risks associated with data sharing or release.
 The Data Availability and Transparency Bill 2020 includes reference to Data Sharing Principles based on the Five Safes framework.

 The framework is used to assess risk across five dimensions associated with a specific data sharing or release proposal.
-The dimensions and their attendant risks are described in Table 2 below.
+The dimensions and their attendant risks are described below.

 Is the use of the data appropriate?